 Silves Castle opens every day except Christmas and New Year.

-From 2 January to 31 May, it opens to the public from 9h to 17h30.
-In June, from 9h to 19h.
-1 July to 31 August, from 9h to 22h.
-1 September to 15 October, from 9h to 20h.
-16 October to 31 December, from 9h to 17h30.
+From 2 January to 31 May, it opens to the public from 9h to 17h30; in June, from 9h to 19h; 1 July to 31 August, from 9h to 22h; 1 September to 15 October, from 9h to 20h; 16 October to 31 December, from 9h to 17h30.
 Last entry permitted 30 minutes before closing time.

-The ticket costs 2,80€.
-Children and visitors over 65 years have a 50% discount.
+The ticket costs 2,80€, but children and visitors over 65 years old get a 50% discount.

-(Remember: prices and opening times can change at any time.)
+(Remember: prices and opening times may change.)

 Interested in seeing more photos I took at Silves Castle?
-Great.
 Follow HERE to visit an album I created in my Google Photos.